 Port Meadow, Oxford

-A friend of mine who works in city pops down here for a cooling, calming swim before her commute home – how groovy is that?
-This stretch of the river in Jericho runs through the meadow and is so gorgeous it inspired sections of Lewis Carroll’s Alice In Wonderland, apparently.
+This stretch of the river in Jericho runs through the meadow and is so dreamy it inspired sections of Lewis Carroll’s Alice In Wonderland.
 There’s free parking at the north end of Port Meadow, just off Godstow Road in Wolvercote.

 Buscot Weir, nr Faringdon, Oxon

 A Muddy reader recommended this one (thank you!).
 The weir gently waterfalls down into a large pool area that’s perfect for a cooling dip and family-friendly with it.
-There are tea rooms, free parking and toilets nearby.
+There’s currently free National Trust parking nearby, too.

 Marsh Lock, Henley, Oxon